How and why we began the programme

 Our advice to others

-The advice for any others thinking of setting up a similar service would be to start small and build up gradually, ensuring that volunteers are given adequate training to prepare them for their role.
+The advice for anyone thinking of setting up a similar service would be to start small and build up gradually, ensuring that volunteers are given adequate training to prepare them for their role.

 For more information please contact Claire Hewitt.